"If This Goes On—"

-"If This Goes On—" is a science fiction novella by American writer Robert A. Heinlein, first serialized in 1940 in Astounding Science-Fiction and revised and expanded for inclusion in the 1953 collection Revolt in 2100.
-The novella shows what might happen to Christianity in the United States given mass communications, applied psychology, and a hysterical populace.
-The novel is part of Heinlein's Future History series.
+"If This Goes On—" is a science fiction novella by American writer Robert A. Heinlein, first serialized in 1940 in Astounding Science-Fiction and revised and expanded to novel length for inclusion in the 1953 collection Revolt in 2100.
+The story shows what might happen to Christianity in the United States with mass communications, applied psychology, and a hysterical populace.
+The story is part of Heinlein's Future History series.

 At the 2016 WorldCon the story won the 1941 Retro-Hugo Award for Best Novella of 1940.